Home » Recipes » Appetizer Recipes » Sausage Balls with Two Dipping Sauces

 Finished sausage balls in a white serving bowl.

-I found that decreasing the biscuit mix and adding a choice of dipping sauces made all the difference!
-I especially love them with the honey-mustard dip.
+I found that decreasing the biscuit mix and adding a choice of dips for the sausage balls made all the difference!
+I especially love them with the honey-mustard dipping sauce.
 Yum!

 Ingredients needed to make sausage balls and dipping sauces.